The feet and scleroderma

 - Ask to be referred to NHS podiatry services for a full podiatric assessment.

 Ideally cut your nails in a line straight across the free edge of the nail.
 Nails may become thicker or you may experience difficulty managing to physically reach down and manipulate clippers, in this case you may seek help from professional services such as chiropody or podiatry.

 What about chiropody/podiatry?

 This service is available both privately and on the NHS although service provision may differ regionally.
 The podiatrist will be able to assess your underlying circulation and the mechanics of your feet and provide a wide range of treatment and advice.
 Podiatry is the modern term for chiropody but with extra skills to assess and diagnose conditions as well as to treat their symptoms.
-There are different types of training and qualifications in foot care but the qualification required by the NHS is that of "State Registration" which currently involves a three year degree in podiatric medicine.
+There are different types of training and qualifications in foot care- registration for the podiatrist is under Health and Care Professions Council (HCPC).

 What else can I do to help myself?

 As systemic sclerosis and Raynaudís can affect the blood vessels, any further damage such as that caused by smoking can be detrimental.
 Therefore it is strongly advised that smokers stop smoking.
 Smoking cessation advice is available through the NHS, so it is a good idea to speak with your GP or practice nurse about the support available in your area.